rstudio/reticulate/README.md

 py$print('foo')
 ```

-The `"__main__"` module is generally useful if you have executed Python code from a file or a string and want to get access to it's results (see the section below for more details).
+The `"__main__"` module is generally useful if you have executed Python code from a file or string and want to get access to it's results (see the section below for more details).

 Executing Code
 --------------

 You can execute Python code within the main module using the `py_run_file` and `py_run_string` functions.
-These functions both return a reference to the main Python module to access the results of the computations.
+These functions both return a reference to the main Python module so you can access the results of their execution.
 For example:

 ``` r
 py_run_file("script.py")